 As someone who travels regularly, I'm always looking for creative ways to get better sound from my audio recordings.
 Hotel rooms tend to echo and you don't always have control over the environmental noises.
 I went looking for a solution that would offer a more controlled sound and ran across professional voice actor, Harlan Hogan's, Porta-Booth, which is built from some fairly common components.
 You don't have to travel to find this solution useful, it's also a great way to tighten up your sound when recording at home without needing a whole room dedicated to recording.
 Making a few slight modifications, I put together a video showing how I built my own.

 Required Components for the Portable Voice Booth

 Studio Foam The biggest variation between my portable sound studio and the one Harlan Hogan demonstrates on his site is the foam.
 He uses Auralex Studiofoam 2" Pyramid foam, which is only available via special order from places like Guitar Center in $400 increments (or $200 via Amazon) - I know, I checked.
-If you want foam more like the original Portabooth, you might try the Sonic Homework pyramid foam.
+If you want foam more like the original Portabooth, you might try the pyramid acoustic foam.
 I opted for a sheet of 2x24x48 Auralex Wedge foam, which runs about $25 per sheet.
 It got the desired result and I don't end up with a box of leftover foam.
 The sheet is big enough to make 2, which is also the minimum number of cubes you can buy, so get a friend in on this project and save money.
 Any local music supply store should have similar foam.

 Whitmor Cube The Witmor 14x14 collapsible cube ships in quantities of 2 for about $19.99 at Target.com, Wal-mart.com and Amazon (by way of Target).
 You can't get them in stores for some reason, so you'll have to order online.